Jow17/Portfolio-Website/README.md

 The purpose of this website is to display my skills and interests to prospective employers and recruiters.
 It includes pictures of me as well as a showcase of my past work as well as links to my social media accounts.

 ## Target Audience
-Recruiters and employers looking to employ an individual with knowledge of web languages, software development and media creation
+Recruiters and employers looking to employ an individual with knowledge of web languages, software development and media creation.
+They will be looking for individual with technical knowledge relating to information technology, software development/coding, programming languages and development stacks as well as high expectations of professionalism and a positive work ethic.
 ## Tech Stack

 * Website: HTML and CSS